 - No publicist can really guarantee media interviews.
 Publicity is “earned media” meaning you provide valuable content and the media outlet provides the audience.
 If you don’t have valuable content – or you do, but the publicist doesn’t convey that well or to the right outlets – you may not get any media interviews in spite of paying ten thousand dollars or more.

 - Once your contract with a publicist is over, the pitching stops.
 So if you have been getting media interviews, now you’re on your own.
 Most authors are not prepared for that so this is the point when publicity often dries up.
-(In my experience, a publicist does not share contacts with you.
-The only way you get contact information for a producer for example, is if you are booked and need to follow up with that producer directly.)

 - There’s a popular misconception that you should hire a publicist because they have “relationships” with people in the Media.
 That may mean they know the right person to reach out to for a particular topic and that’s great, but it does not mean their relationship will get you a booking.
 Media interviews are not favors.
 They are strategic on the part of the media outlet based on the audience they serve and a host of other metrics.
 So hiring a publicist who has previously gotten an author publicity on a particular media outlet does not mean they can get the same for you.